-Planning Application 22-04 is a request for a CUP to allow a retail cannabis use with delivery within a 2,157-square-foot lease area within a multi-tenant commercial building located at 2790 Harbor Boulevard.
-The affiliated State license is a Type 10 "storefront retailer" which also allows retail delivery.
+Planning Application 22-07 is a request for a CUP to allow a retail cannabis use with delivery within an existing 3,578-square-foot commercial building located at 2013 Newport Boulevard.
+The affiliated State license is Type 10 "storefront retailer" which also allows retail delivery.
 Upon approval of a CUP, CBP, City Business License, and State licenses, the business would sell pre-packaged cannabis and pre-packaged cannabis products directly to customers onsite, and via delivery to private addresses, subject to conditions of approval and other City and State requirements.